 by S.K.
 Bagchi (Author)

 This is a rather specialized work dealing with the changing dynamics in the modern global financial industry and how it is shaping the broader framework within which treasury risk management comes to play a key role in helping banks and financial institutions function efficiently.
-Several international banking regulatory accords, including Basel-1 and Basel-2 have been discussed by the author as part of an effort to incorporate changes in the broader operational framework of banking and financial institutions.
-Some of the key concepts covered in this work include the principles of Asset Liability Management (ALM), RBI guidelines on market risk management and managing the element of risk in mutual fund investments.
-On the whole, an excellent work for academically interested and professionals to develop a detailed understanding of the international banking regulatory norms and the context in which treasury risk management functions in the modern global industry.
+Several international banking regulatory accords, including Basel-1 and Basel-2, have been discussed by the author as part of an effort to incorporate changes in the broader operational framework of banking and financial institutions.
+Some of the key concepts covered in this work include the principles of Asset Liability Management (ALM), RBI guidelines on market risk management, and managing the element of risk in mutual fund investments.
+On the whole, excellent work for academically interested and professionals to develop a detailed understanding of the international banking regulatory norms and the context in which treasury risk management functions in the modern global industry.